-A restorative meeting with the Headteacher will, where possible, be a walk and talk.
-The walk around school is to remove the fear of the enclosed office and allow opportunities to discuss real life behaviours in action as they present themselves.
+A restorative meeting will, where possible, be a walk and talk.
+The walk around school is to remove the fear of the enclosed spaces and allow opportunities to discuss real life behaviours in action as they present themselves.
 The conversation will continue with the member of staff who made the referral to consider further actions.

-Behaviour Pathway
+Behaviour Profiles